Selling alcohol in licensed premises and registered clubs

 Renewing a licence to sell alcohol

 If you have a licence to sell alcohol, you must renew your licence when the licensing period expires.
-You need to apply to the magistrate's court to renew your licence.
+The current five year licensing period ends on 30 September 2027.

 It is an offence to sell alcohol without a current licence.

-A private members club needs a certificate of registration to sell alcohol to members and guests.
+A private members club needs a certificate of registration to supply alcohol to members and guests.
 The club must apply to the County Court for a certificate and pay an application fee.

 For club registration fees, go to section three in the list of County Court fees:

-If a club has a certificate to sell alcohol, they must apply to a magistrate's court when their registration expires.
+If a club has a certificate of registration to supply alcohol to members and guests, they must apply to a magistrates' court when their certificate of registration expires.

 It's an offence for a club to sell alcohol to members and guests without a current certificate of registration.